Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Application II: two-dimensional Shastry--Sutherland model with Dzyaloshinskii--Moriya couplings

-Topological triplon bands with non-zero Chern numbers appear for small magnetic fields ($h/J \lesssim 0.02$).
-At $J'/J=0.3$, we find $(c_1,c_2,c_3)=(2,0,-2)$ in this range and, at stronger fields, trivial bands $(0,0,0)$ appear, consistent with perturbative results~\cite{Romhanyi2015,McClarty2017}.
-At $J'/J = 0.62$, the region with $(2,0,-2)$ becomes narrower and intermediate topological bands such as $(2,-1,-1)$, $(0,1,-1)$, and $(1,1,-2)$ emerge.
-These intermediate regions are absent in perturbative treatments.
-The thermal Hall conductivity computed at $h/J=0.01$ from the effective Hamiltonian, assuming a bare coupling $J=7$~meV, shows reasonable agreement with first-order perturbative estimates based on an effective coupling $J=3.8$~meV, for temperatures below 10~K~\cite{note}.
+Topological triplon bands with nonzero Chern numbers appear in the small-field region \\ $h/J \lesssim 0.02$ for both $J'/J=0.3$ and $0.62$.
+For $J'/J=0.3$, we obtain $(C_1,C_2,C_3)=(2,0,-2)$ in this regime and trivial bands at larger fields, in agreement with perturbative studies~\cite{Romhanyi2015,Malki2017}.
+For $J'/J = 0.62$, the low-field region exhibiting $(2,0,-2)$ becomes narrower, and additional intermediate topological bands, such as $(1,1,-2)$ at $h/J=0.01$ and $(0,1,-1)$ at $h/J=0.015$, emerge.
+These features are not captured in perturbative treatments.

+Experimentally, two–triplon excitations and bound states have been observed in ESR~\cite{Nojiri2003}, inelastic neutron scattering~\cite{McClarty2017} and Raman spectroscopy~\cite{Wulferding2021} experiments on SrCu$_2$(BO$_3$)$_2$.
+The present calculations are restricted to the one–triplon sector and therefore do not address these multi–particle channels.
+When such two-triplon bound states soften and close the excitation gap, they have been suggested to give rise to a spin–nematic phase in high magnetic fields~\cite{Momoi2000,WangB,Imajo,fogh2023}.
+Extending the present non–perturbative framework to treat two–triplon bound states on an equal footing with single–triplon excitations remains an important direction for future work.